Martins Bank is first

 |

-Being first to do something does have
+Being first to do something does have its

-its drawbacks.
-Martins themselves
+drawbacks.
+Martins themselves would

-left them lagging behind, as the other banks also explored possibilities and
+them lagging behind, as the other banks also explored possibilities and

 faster, more capable computers and equipment became available.
 This problem